Note:

 Click here to learn more...

-Men and women aged 21 and over may compete in the
+Men and women ages 18 and over may compete in the

-A USSA masters competition or weekend license is required;
+A U.S. Ski & Snowboard masters or short-term membership is required;

 membership in the Far West Masters is